Enkidu-6/tor-ddos/README.md

 Accept everyone else.

-Thatâ€™s it.
+That's it.
 Just remember, anytime you reload your firewall, all these iptables rules are erased.
-At least Iâ€™m sure thatâ€™s what happens with firewall-cmd --reload.
+At least I'm sure that's what happens with firewall-cmd --reload.
 Also a reboot will reset your iptables rules to default rules that came with your system.
 Nevertheless we save the original rules so we can restore them with the following command if anything goes wrong:

 ```
 iptables-restore < /var/tmp/iptablesRules.v4